MarcinNiemczyk/photo-manager/README.md

 ### Import photos from external API <a name="external"></a>
 To import photos from external API via CLI use `python manage.py loadexternal <url>`

+#### Disclaimer <a name="disclaimer"></a>
+Some image files might not download properly due to unknown causes.

+Files from `https://jsonplaceholder.typicode.com/photos` are one of those files and `requests` library cannot handle them.

+BUT most of the files save properly like the one from example above.

 ### Import photos from JSON File <a name="file"></a>
 To import photos from JSON File to database use `python manage.py loadfile <filename.json>`